Documentation

 This is useful when prospects request storage from your public facility page and your staff needs to review the request before saying yes, collecting payment, or scheduling a dropoff.

 A public registration request starts with the information the prospect enters on your registration form.
+Submit one test yourself before real prospects use the link.

 Before you start